Health Encyclopedia

 • A probe to deliver heat to tumors within a body cavity, such as the throat or rectum.

-• A needle-like probe to sends radio wave energy directly into the tumor to kill cancer cells.
+• A needle-like probe to send radio wave energy directly into the tumor to kill cancer cells.
 This is called radiofrequency ablation (RFA).
 It is the most common type of local hyperthermia.
-In most cases, RFA treats liver, kidney, and lung tumors that cannot be taken out with surgery.
+In most cases, RFA treats liver, kidney, and lung tumors that cannot be taken out with surgery or when tumors are generally smaller.

 Regional Hyperthermia